 Faculty and Staff

 The Department of Construction Management and Engineering has a group of faculty and staff members dedicated to teaching, advising, and career consultation.
 All faculty members have doctoral degrees.
-Some of them have professional licenses such as the Professional Engineer (PW) and the Certified Professional Constructor (CPC).
+Some of them have professional licenses such as the Professional Engineer (PE) and the Certified Professional Constructor (CPC).
 In addition, many faculty members have construction related working experiences both in the United States and overseas.

 The Department of Construction Management and Engineering has well equipped classrooms, computer labs, and teaching and research labs for its students.
-Classrooms used by the department are equipped with a computer, a Blackboard course management system, Internet access, a projector, a projection camera, a VCR and a DVD player.
+Classrooms used by the department are equipped with a computer, a Blackboard course management system, Internet access, a projector, a projection camera, and a DVD player.
 In April 2011, a video/lecture capture system was installed in the senior design classroom.
 In addition, the department maintains a computer lab, a concrete lab and a soils lab and shares laboratory space with the Department of Civil Engineering for the geotechnical and surveying labs.